equinor/tagreader-python/docs/manual.md

 # Requirements

-* Python >= 3.6 with the following packages:
+Python >= 3.6 with the following packages:

   + pandas >= 1.0.0
   + pytables
   + requests
   + requests_kerberos
   + pyodbc (if using ODBC connections, Windows only)

-* If using ODBC connections, you must also install proprietary drivers for PI ODBC and/or Aspen IP.21 SQLPlus.
+If using ODBC connections, you must also install proprietary drivers for PI ODBC and/or Aspen IP.21 SQLPlus.
 These drivers are only available for Microsoft Windows.

 # Before getting started

 It is highly recommended to go through the [quickstart](quickstart.ipynb) example.
-It has references to relevant sections in this manual.
+It contains references to relevant sections in this manual.

 # Installation